DCS-210/w2022-project-gamesonyourphone/README.md

 Thinking about the goal of children’s games, this makes sense - they are frequently educational, and can teach skills like math and logical reasoning while improving memory.

-You can also load your data here and present any analysis results / plots, but I strongly urge you to keep that to a minimum (maybe only the most important graphic, if you have one you can choose).
-And make sure to hide your code with `echo = FALSE` unless the point you are trying to make is about the code itself.
-Your results with proper output and graphics go in your presentation, this space is for a brief summary of your project.

 ### Mechanics (Finn)